2009–10 Liga de Ascenso season: Final phase

-Top-ten goalscorers
+Top goalscorers

+Campeón de Ascenso 2010

+Nacaxa were champions of Apertura 2009 and Bicentenario 2010 tournaments, automatically winning the Campeón de Ascenso and gained the promotion to Primera División.

 Relegation table

 Relegation is determined by a quotient of the total points earned in the Liga de Ascenso divided by the total number of games played over the past three seasons of the Liga de Ascenso (for clubs that have not been the Liga de Ascenso all three season, the last consecutive seasons of participation are taken into account).
 The club with the lowest quotient is relegated to the Segunda División Profesional for the next season.